Money Worries Now Series: Financial issues affecting students in universities and colleges

 financial issues affecting students

-This article describes how you can handle your financial situation when you are a student up until graduation.
+This article describes how students can handle their financial situation up until graduation.

 First, here are some common issues affecting students: